 metrics, etc.) remotely are the most common

 use cases for these commands.

-Without arguments, it uploads all files and directories missing from remote
+Without arguments, it uploads the files and directories referenced in the

 --all-commits options enable pushing